 - Do your best accounts fall within any specific categories?
 If there are no clear patterns, you may want to find an ABM partner who can do a deeper analysis for you.

 - Can you pull out the top few categories and plug them into Step 2 of your ideal customer profile worksheet?
 What story does this data tell?

-Once you've pulled these patterns into your template, you'll have a defined ICP.
+Once you've pulled these patterns into your ideal customer profile template, you'll have a defined ICP.
 To make it easier to communicate to your team and leadership, we suggest you fill in Step 3 of the ideal customer profile worksheet to clearly articulate your new ICP.